jnylam/jnylam.github.io/_courses/146-s17/homework04.md

 __(a)__ Recall that __an adjacency matrix__ is a matrix whose rows and columns are indexed by the vertices, with a 1 in row i and column j if there is an edge from vertex i to vertex j.

    Draw the graph whose adjacency matrix is below, using circles for the vertices and arrows for the edges.
-Label each vertex with the number of its row and column.
+Label each vertex with the number of its row.

 $$\begin{pmatrix}
 0 & 1 & 1 & 0 \\